Call for Applications

 Bradley Fellows receive advice and feedback on their scholarship from the Constitutional Law Center’s Executive Director and Faculty Director, and a stipend of $5,000.

-Bradley Fellows are expected to attend Constitutional Law Center events, to prepare an original piece of constitutional scholarship for publication, to take at least two credits of independent study to focus on their project.
+Bradley Fellows are expected to attend Constitutional Law Center events, to prepare an original piece of constitutional scholarship for publication, to take at least two credits of independent study to focus on their project (optional for non-J.D. students).
 Bradley Fellows may use the fellowship to begin a new paper or refine a work in progress.

 Eligibility and Application Process